-A once-promising pecan crop bore the brunt of wind gusts and torrential rain from Tropical Storm Gordon, which downed trees, limbs and ripe pecans when it hit the Gulf Coast Sept.
+A once-promising pecan crop bore the brunt of wind gusts and torrential rain from Tropical Storm Gordon, which downed trees, limbs and ripe pecans when hitting the Gulf Coast Sept.
 4.

 In Baldwin County, the storm dropped nearly 9 inches of rain.
 Across the bay in Mobile County, rain totals were lower, though wind damage was more widespread.